VincentA004/Backtesting-trading-indicators/README.md

 -  Average Directional Movement Index (DMI)

 ## Data
-The stock data is based on the S&P 500 index and that data in contained in the SP500.csv file
+The stock data is based on the S&P 500 index
 ## Summary
 RSI & SMA 200 performed the best with a 25,986% return on initial investment